Anorexia nervosa: History

 The term "anorexia nervosa" was coined in 1873 by Sir William Gull, one of Queen Victoria's personal physicians.
 Gull published a seminal paper providing a number of detailed case descriptions of patients with anorexia nervosa.
 In the same year, French physician Ernest-Charles Lasègue similarly published details of a number of cases in a paper entitled De l'Anorexie hystérique.

-In the late 19th century anorexia nervosa became widely accepted by the medical profession as a recognized condition.
+In the late 19th century anorexia nervosa became widely accepted by the medical profession as a recognized condition, with mentions in the medical literature notably arising from the Salpêtrière clinic in Paris by physicians such as Jean-Martin Charcot.
 Awareness of the condition was largely limited to the medical profession until the latter part of the 20th century, when German-American psychoanalyst Hilde Bruch published The Golden Cage: the Enigma of Anorexia Nervosa in 1978.
 Despite major advances in neuroscience, Bruch's theories tend to dominate popular thinking.
 A further important event was the death of the popular singer and drummer Karen Carpenter in 1983, which prompted widespread ongoing media coverage of eating disorders.